 Additional Program Requirements

-Environmental science students are expected to complete an environmental internship, field station course or participate in a field experience such as ESCI 280.
+Environmental science students are expected to complete an environmental internship, field station course or participate in a field experience.

 For additional requirements and curriculum information, download the latest University academic catalog.